chibi-20/remediation-web/README.md

 ======================================
         PROJECT: SAGIP ARAL
-        Remediation Learning System
+        Remediation Learning System (PHP Version)
 ======================================

 DESCRIPTION:
 ------------
 Project SAGIP ARAL is a digital learning platform developed to support the remediation of students by enabling teachers to upload modules (in PDF format), create quizzes, and track student progress.
-This project is especially designed for use in schools like Jacobo Z. Gonzales Memorial National High School (JZGMNSH), led by Sir Jay Mar V. Canturia.
+This project has been converted from Node.js to PHP for better compatibility with standard web hosting environments and XAMPP development setups.

 FEATURES:
 ---------